sci-visus/NSDF-WIRED/data_download/readme.md

-## Here you find download scripts for all the netCDF files available from [firesmoke.ca](https://firesmoke.ca/forecasts)
+## Here you find download scripts for all the NetCDF files available from [firesmoke.ca](https://firesmoke.ca/forecasts)

 ### Instructions for downloading from firesmoke.ca
 Each download script version uses these primary instructions.